WE-are-FPV/JeNo-Pocket-V2/README.md

 ![JeNo Pocket V2, cut](./images/JeNoPocket_V2_Cut.jpg)

-Unlike the 3 and 5" JeNos, the JeNo Pocket won't be available in shops.
+The JeNo Pocket V2 is available at [FPV CNC Drone](https://fpvcncdrone.com/).

-The ["01-FRAME"](https://github.com/WE-are-FPV/JeNo-Pocket/tree/main/01-FRAME) folder contains all the files you need to get it **cut**. .DXF and .STEP files are available.
+The ["01-FRAME"](https://github.com/WE-are-FPV/JeNo-Pocket-V2/tree/main/01-FRAME) folder contains all the files you need to get it **cut**. .DXF and .STEP files are available.

 The bottom plate must be cut from 3 mm thick carbon fiber.
 The top plate and camera plates should be cut from 2 mm carbon fiber.